 Since entering in music by hand—especially major choral works—is a time-consuming operation, I began to seek out existing MIDI files online to use as starting points.
 Assuming I can find the MIDI files for the piece I’m interested in, I can use a utility I wrote to convert the MIDI into ABC and use that as a starting point.

-Recently Sacred Music Chorale moved to a different style of rehearsal track which is sung, so I have updated the website to support this style as well with the same easy-to-use interface.
+Later, Sacred Music Chorale moved to a different style of rehearsal track which is sung, so I have updated the website to support this style as well with the same easy-to-use interface.
 In order to figure out the measure and page markings, I create a click track by hand while listening to one of the versions, and then use a little utility I wrote to time the clicks and create markers.